 Like power optimizers, microinverters are located on the roof alongside individual solar panels.
 Instead of sending electricity to a centralized string inverter, systems with microinverters convert the DC solar electricity to useful AC electricity at the site of the solar panel.

 Generally speaking, a solar panel system with microinverters will be slightly more efficient than one with power optimizers.
-However, up-front costs and maintenance costs will be higher with Enphase microinverters than with SolarEdge power optimizers due to the fact that that microinverters are a more technologically complex piece of equipment.
+However, up-front costs–and any maintenance costs–will be higher with Enphase microinverters than with SolarEdge power optimizers due to the fact that microinverters are a more technologically complex piece of equipment.

-SMA & Tigo: other module-level power electronic options
+SMA & Tigo: other inverter and MLPE options to consider

 Choosing the best solar inverter option for your home